habedi/PracticalMachineLearning/README.md

 * [Readings in Database Systems(The Red Book)](http://www.redbook.io): Really an enjoy to read, It's a little bit hard to follow at first for me but great many resources are mentioned at the end of each chapter and it gives great insights about the history, trends and future of DBMSs and Data Processing Platforms
 * [Kolmogorov Complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity): Let's compress everything!
 * [Machine Learning Meets Databases](https://www.readcube.com/articles/10.1007/s13222-017-0247-8?author_access_token=1fzYNWmIWlXqKI0DELURnPe4RwlQNchNByi7wbcMAY6Cepjqg3KOiZ-onU6ydW2SX9rd-5bdKQCXnbFIb08a9xaTuCpfJiOfpDQ1UVEdBVpsZ-WdPAteVaTw3WtkixH-jQ904zCAZxa7P90ImH73uw%3D%3D): A very informative and also easy to follow article, including a short introduction to Machine Learning and also describing its relation to Data Mining and Databases
+* [A gentle introduction to Tensors and their uses](https://arxiv.org/pdf/1711.10781): An introduction to Tensors and their sample applications, Don't let the math scare you off!:0)